What is an Insider Threat?

 Remote Work and the Expansion of Insider Threat Risk

 The workforce is more remote.
-This means businesses are more vulnerable to human error and foundational insider threat issues.
+This means businesses are more vulnerable to human error and foundational insider threats.
 As more of our workforce migrates out of the traditional corporate network, exposure to cyber insider threat risks increases.
-Remote workforce risks are no longer isolated to a small percentage of on-call IT personnel or road warriors.
-This population now represents a significant portion of staff from all departments with varying cybersecurity awareness and hygiene.

 Consider the following scenarios where the risk potential is elevated:

-- Laptop use on insecure home or public Wi-Fi networks.
+• Use of insecure home or public Wi-Fi

 Insider Threat Detection Through Behavioral Monitoring